create-softdev/softdev-program/projects/personal-page-steps/40-Layout/10-basic-layout.md

   - header and wrapper

-- set body base font size to 11px
+- set body base font size to 15px
+- reset body margin and padding

 - set the #header section to be 20em width
 - make it position fixed